phrazzld/timeismoneycc/CONTRIBUTING.md

 - Add comments for complex logic
 - Keep functions small and focused on a single task

+### File Length Guidelines

+This project enforces specific file length limits to promote maintainability:

+- Files exceeding 500 lines will trigger a warning
+- Files exceeding 1000 lines will cause an error (commit blocked)
+- Functions should not exceed 100 lines
+- Test files have a higher threshold (warning at 800 lines)

+These limits exclude blank lines and comments.
+If a file approaches these limits, consider:

+- Breaking it into multiple smaller, focused files
+- Extracting reusable components or utilities
+- Refactoring to reduce complexity

 ### HTML/CSS

 - Use semantic HTML elements